torvalds/linux/Documentation/security/tpm/tpm_tis.rst

 buffer containing the full command or response.

 FIFO (First-In-First-Out) interface is used by the tpm_tis_core dependent drivers.
-Originally Linux had only a driver called tpm_tis, which covered memory mapped (aka MMIO) interface but it was later on extended to cover other physical interfaces supported by the TCG standard.
+Originally GNU/Linux had only a driver called tpm_tis, which covered memory mapped (aka MMIO) interface but it was later on extended to cover other physical interfaces supported by the TCG standard.